Selecting plants to thrive in this landscape requires consideration of our microclimate and environment, with characteristics such as:

 Persimmons: Very demanding of water and nutrients and also attractive to deer.

-Lady ferns and deer ferns: Cool natives that need consistent moisture.
+Lady ferns and deer ferns: Beautiful natives that need consistent moisture.

 Seaberries/Sea Buckthorn: Hanging in but not thriving.